Craft

 • One yoga nidra /meditation, breathwork session, or informal talk by an artist, musician, or creator in another discipline.

-• One digital campfire event per quarter (core faculty and CRAFT SCHOOL cohort only)
+• One digital campfire event per quarter (core faculty and CRAFT SCHOOL cohort only) because we need to remember we’re human and in it together

-Or email us at info@craftschool.net with questions.
+JOIN THE WAITLIST or email us at info@craftschool.net with questions.

 Tuition